findonflow/find/README.md

-# FIN - Flow Identity Network
+# FiNS - Flow identity Name Service

 Flow does not have any equivalent to ENS or any way to lookup a user by a tag/alias/nick.

-Fin is here to solve that issue.
+FiNS is here to solve that issue.

-In order to use FIN you create your Flow Identity and store that in your account.
-Then you can optionally register that with FIN for a small yearly fee.
+In order to use FiNS you create your Flow Identity/Profile [and](and) store that in your account.
+Then you can optionally register that with FiNS for a small yearly fee.

-FIN is priced on a sliding scale from 0.1 for tags with 6+ characters to 0.6 for single character tags.
+FiNS is priced with inspiration from ENS.
+500 for 3 chars, 100 for 4 chars and 5 for 5 or more chars.
+2 and 1 chars can only be minted by admin.

 ## Flow Identity

-Right now an Identity in FIN is a single user.
+Right now an Identity in FiNS is a single user.
 It uses the Versus profile to represent a user.

 ## Plans

  - heavily test with gwtf
- - better comments

 # Flow Identity and the Flow Identity Network